 The formal record.

-Nine years of full-lifecycle recruiting experience in professional services.
-Director-level talent leadership spanning workforce planning, performance management, internal mobility, and talent operations.
+Eleven-plus years of full-lifecycle recruiting experience in professional services, with director-level leadership spanning workforce planning, performance management, internal mobility, and talent operations.